shaindel/dojo_rules/introduction.md

 i hope learn a lot.
 Thanks in advance!

-I love Javascript and Jade :P
+I love Javascript and Jade more than anything :P